Drink and drug driving

 - Will have difficulty hiring a car within ten years of your conviction.

-Supt Brown said: “How will you live your life having killed your girlfriend or somebody else’s loved one?
+Supt Brown said: “How could you live your life having killed someone?

-Supt Brown said: “How will you cope with a lengthy spell in prison?
-And even if you don’t have a crash and we catch you driving when you are over the limit, you will find yourself in a cell with enough time to contemplate the next 12 months without your driving licence.”
+“How will you cope with a lengthy spell in prison?
+And even if you don’t have a crash and we catch you driving when you are over the limit, you will find yourself in a cell with enough time to contemplate at least the next 12 months without your driving licence.”

 Please take note of the following advice: